bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

         Loaded image: bonitasoft/bcd-controller:<version>
         Loaded image: bonitasoft/bcd-controller:latest

-    The `bonitasoft/bcd-controller` Docker image is now available on the control workstation.
+    The `bonitasoft/bcd-controller` Docker image is now available on the control host.
 4. Make sure BCD dependencies are present.
     BCD expects Bonita version-specific dependencies to be present in the `bonita-continuous-delivery_<version>/dependencies` directory.
 BCD dependencies are provided separately as a `bonita-continuous-delivery-dependencies_<bonita_version>.zip` archive.
     Basically, the following artifacts must be extracted from the `bonita-continuous-delivery-dependencies_<bonita_version>.zip` archive into the `dependencies` directory:
     * `bonita-subscription_<bonita_version>.tar.gz`
     * `bonita-la-builder-<bonita_version>-exec.jar`
     * `bonita-sp-<bonita_version>-maven-repository.zip`
-5. Start a BCD Controller Docker container on the control workstation:
+5. Start a BCD Controller Docker container on the control host:

         $ docker run --rm -ti --hostname bcd-controller --name bcd-controller \
             -v <host_path_to_bonita-continuous-delivery_directory>:/home/bonita/bonita-continuous-delivery \
             bonitasoft/bcd-controller /bin/bash

-    This command bind mounts the _bonita-continuous-delivery_ directory on the control workstation into the BCD controller container.
+    This command bind mounts the _bonita-continuous-delivery_ directory on the control host into the BCD controller container.

 ### Additional steps for Provisioning